 AARP is the nation’s largest nonprofit, nonpartisan organization dedicated to empowering Americans 50 and older to choose how they live as they age.

-OptumRx is the Pharmacy Benefit Manager that administers the prescription discounts program for AARP members.
-OptumRx processes all pharmacy claims and operates a home delivery pharmacy.
+Optum Rx is the Pharmacy Benefit Manager that administers the prescription discounts program.
+Optum Rx works with drug companies to lower prices, and then pass the savings on to you.
+Optum Rx also processes all pharmacy claims and operates a home delivery pharmacy.

 You can save on all FDA-approved medications, brand name and generic.

-If you have not received a text message from OptumRx within 10 minutes, we ask that you complete the form again.
-If you have repeated the process and still have not received a text message with your AARP Prescription Discount Card information enclosed, please call OptumRx at 1-877-422-7718 for further assistance.
+If you have not received a text message from Optum Rx within 10 minutes, please complete the form again.
+If you have repeated the process and still have not received a text message with your AARP Prescription Discount Card information enclosed, please call Optum Rx at 1-877-422-7718 for further assistance.